facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 If any of the libraries your app depends on are not compatible yet, you can:

-- Open an issue to the library and ask the author to migrate to the New Architecture.
+- Open an issue with the library and ask the author to migrate to the New Architecture.
-- If the library is not maintains, consider alternative libraries with the same features.
+- If the library is not maintained, consider alternative libraries with the same features.
 - [Opt-out from the New Architecture](/blog/2024/10/23/The-New-Architecture-is-Here#opt-out) while those libraries are migrated.

-If your app has custom Native Modules, or custom Native Components, we expect for them to work fine, thanks to our [interop layer](https://github.com/reactwg/react-native-new-architecture/discussions/135).
+If your app has custom Native Modules or custom Native Components, we expect them to work fine, thanks to our [interop layer](https://github.com/reactwg/react-native-new-architecture/discussions/135).
 However, we recommend upgrading them to the new Native Module and Native Component APIs to fully support the New Architecture and adopt concurrent features.

 Please follow these guides to migrate your modules and components to the New Architecture: